inkVerb/VIP/Cheat-Sheets/Variables.md

 #### `readonly`: Making a read-only variable

+*Read-only variables are usually named with ALL_UPPERCASE; it's not necessary, just Shell coder common practice*

 Using `readonly VariablE_NAME` will create a variable that can neither be changed nor `unset`

 For example: